 How to Cascade Objectives

 The bottom of the rocket is the cascading objectives.
 They provide the impetus to drive forward short-range business improvements.
 The rocket body consists of lifecycle-stage-dependent Top-Level OKRs.
 Members of the Leadership Team own these OKRs, which serve to drive forward the company’s strategy and point the way towards its 3-year highly achievable goal or 3HAG (3HAG Way, Shannon Susko, 2018).
 As a result, the 3HAG leads the company toward its long-range Big Hairy Audacious Goal or BHAG (Good to Great, Jim Collins, 2001).

-With this image, I want to emphasize that an OKR program can’t be cascaded if it lacks a lifecycle stage-dependent strategy, a strong Leadership Team, and a process that drives the strategy forward.
-Once these elements are in place through the Designed to Scale Coaching Program, it is very feasible to launch and cascade a quarterly OKR process for the entire company.
-Here’s how.
+With this image, I want to emphasize that an OKR program can’t be cascaded if it lacks a lifecycle stage-dependent strategy (Top-Level OKRs Survey), the right evolving structure to support that strategy (Evolving Structure program), a strong Leadership Team and process that drives the strategy forward (ULTP program) .

 How to Set Effective OKRs

-An effective Cascading Objectives process ensures everyone in the company focuses on the most important things in their area to achieve the right short-term results that support evolving long-term strategic objectives.
+Having a Cascading Objectives process ensures everyone in the company focuses on the most important things in their area to achieve short-term results that support long-term strategic goals.

 In Organizational Physics Cascading Objectives, the following building blocks are used: Align the organization towards the right 3-Year Highly Achievable Goal based on stage-dependent Strategic Imperatives, which are supported by Annual Goals, which in turn are supported by cascading quarterly OKRs (objectives and key results).